State Bar of Georgia: Leadership

 Day-to-day operations of the State Bar of Georgia are directed by an executive director.

 The State Bar of Georgia officers include a president, president-elect, treasurer, secretary, immediate past president, Young Lawyers Division (YLD) president, YLD president-elect and YLD immediate past president.

 The board of governors is the 160-member policy-making authority of the State Bar, with representation from each of Georgia's judicial circuits.
 The board holds regular meetings five times per year.
 It elects six of its members to serving on the executive committee with the organization's officers.
 The executive committee meets monthly and exercises the power of the board of governors when the board is not in session.

 Offices

 The State Bar of Georgia has three offices: in Atlanta, Savannah and Tifton.

 The headquarters of State Bar of Georgia, known as the Bar Center, is located at 104 Marietta Street NW, Atlanta, GA 30303.
 Phone 404-527-8700.

 The South Georgia Office is located at 244 E. Second Street, Tifton, GA 31793.
 Phone 229-387-0446.

-The Coastal Georgia Office is located at 18 E. Bay Street, Savannah, GA 31401.
-Phone 912-239-9970.
+The Coastal Georgia Office is located at 7402 Hodgson Memorial Dr #105, Savannah, GA 31406.
+Phone 912-239-9910.